 Part IX, Section B.3 of the Class III Area Permit requires that operational groundwater monitoring be conducted to detect potential changes in groundwater quality in and around the Project Area as a result of ISR operations.
 The operational groundwater monitoring program includes domestic wells, stock wells and monitoring wells located hydrologically up-gradient and down-gradient of ISR operations.
-Wells to be included in the operational monitoring program include domestic wells within 1.2 miles of the Project Area, stock wells within the Project Area Boundary, and additional monitoring wells within the Project Area completed in the alluvium, Fall River, Chilson and Unkpapa.
+Wells to be included in the operational monitoring program include soft the Project Area, stock wells within the Project Area Boundary, and additional monitoring wells within the Project Area completed in the alluvium, Fall River, Chilson and Unkpapa.